GeorgeArgyros/sflearn/README.md

 tutorial](www.rise4fun.com/Bek/tutorial)).

-The primary target of these algorithms are the inference of string manipulating programs such as HTML encoders/decoders and filters used to sanitize untrusted user input.
+The primary target of these algorithms are the inference of string manipulating programs such as HTML encoders used to sanitize untrusted user input.

 For more details, see the paper: